Yahya-Saleh/Projects/C/recover/ReadMe.md

 # Recover

-retrieving deleted images from an empty camera card.
+retrieves deleted images from a camera card.

 ## Background